Keto Christmas Tree Cakes

 This post may contain affiliate links.
 See my disclosure policy.

-I remember these cherished cakes from my childhood, like it was yesterday.
+I remember these cakes from my childhood like it was yesterday.
 Let’s go back to December 1990.

 Rachelle always had a Little Debbie snack cake in her lunch bag.
-My mom always told me they contained too much sugar.
-It wasn’t until 20 years later that I realized she was right.
-Each Little Debbie Christmas Tree Cake contains 32 g carbohydrates!
+My mom told me they contained too much sugar.
+Twenty years later, I realized she was right.
+Each original cake has 32g of carbohydrates.

 Macros for this recipe were calculated based on the brands of ingredients used in the recipe card and reflect only half of the cake used since roughly half of the cake is discarded.